Adarshp650/Adarshp650/README.md

-- 👋 Hi, I’m @Adarshp650
+- 👋 Hi, I’m Adarsh Patil
-- 👀 I’m interested in ...blockchain
+- 👀 I’m interested in ...full stack development
-- 🌱 I’m currently learning ...solidity
+- 🌱 I’m currently learning ...full stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...full stack web development
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://www.linkedin.com/in/adarsh-patil-5694451a2/

 <!---
 Adarshp650/Adarshp650 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.